ocundale/notesfromgaia/content/publishers/tag-integration-guides/_index.md

 +++
-title = "Integration guidance" date = "2018-06-04T15:18:05+01:00"
+title = "Tag integration guides" description = "integrating via tag" date = "2018-06-04T15:18:05+01:00"
-weight = 3
+weight = 5
 +++
 The information provided here is to help you choose the correct integration type for your monetisation goals and chosen video player.